logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 So if you're shy, like me, be ready to try to overcome your fears.
 It does get better over time though.

-If you want to work closely with the customers, you can try Software Consultant.
+If you want to work closely with the customers, you can try being a Software Consultant.
 They work closely with the customers, getting the requirements, providing suggestions, and demoing.
 You also have to talk with other developers on top of this, probably the most communicative job as an early to mid level developer.